 Solar Farms to Power 20,000 Households

-The acquisition of these solar farms, totaling 100MW in capacity, represents the company's inaugural investment in the US since committing to invest $2 billion in generation projects in the market by 2030.
+The 100 MW acquisition is the company’s first investment in the US since committing to a $2 billion investment in the market’s generation projects by 2030.

 Octopus Expands Global Solar Portfolio to 2GW

-Octopus announced that acquiring the plants in Pennsylvania and Ohio from US clean energy developer Vesper Energy Development has expanded its solar power portfolio to 2GW globally.
-It also holds an additional 1.7GW of green energy projects, encompassing both onshore and offshore wind farms globally, spanning Europe and Australia and with upcoming projects planned in Asia and Africa.
+The acquisition of the Pennsylvania and Ohio plants from Vesper Energy Development brings Octopus’s global solar portfolio to 2 GW.
+The company also holds another 1.7 GW in green energy projects—including onshore and offshore wind farms—across Europe and Australia, with more planned for Asia and Africa.

-"As we accelerate our renewable energy investments globally, we plan to inject $2 billion into the US clean tech market in the coming years.
+“As we accelerate our renewable energy investments globally, we plan to inject $2 billion into the US clean tech market in the coming years.
 Green energy is not only the future but also the most economically viable energy source today.
-By expanding our infrastructure, we aim to expedite the transition to a more affordable and sustainable energy system for all." said Greg Jackson, founder and CEO of Octopus Energy.
+By expanding our infrastructure, we aim to expedite the transition to a more affordable and sustainable energy system for all,” said Greg Jackson, founder and CEO of Octopus Energy.